 A final foreword: some of the better free programs are bundled with other security functions to provide a mini-suite.
 Most often antivirus and anti-malware functions are bundled, but sometimes a password manager and/or identity shield is included.
 These are things to consider when selecting a product but should not be the sole determinant.
 Indeed, the primary selection factor should always be how well it does the job.

-A couple of years ago Avira AntiVir Personal Free Antivirus pretty much blew away the competition with its exceptional detection rate, user-friendly features and robust help engine.
-Two versions later and bundled with a very decent anti-spyware program, AntiVir Personal Free still ranks among the top free antivirus programs, but the standard it set has remained static while competitors learned from Avira and caught up.
-Although it scans for viruses, trojans, backdoors, worms, dialers, etc. and monitors every action executed by the user or the operating system to react quickly when a malicious program is detected, it may have rested on its laurels when it should have been breaking even more new ground.
+A couple of years ago Avira Free Antivirus pretty much blew away the competition with its exceptional detection rate, user-friendly features and robust help engine.
+Two versions later and bundled with a very decent anti-spyware program, Avira Free Antivirus still ranks among the top free antivirus programs and detects 99.99% of malware.

 But if you were unaware of this long view you would probably be delighted with the product.
 It still ranks at or near the top for effective virus detection, blockage and removal.
 Its updated heuristic engine offers three protection levels and can be partially or wholly turned off.
 It can open locked files and defends itself against modification or shutdown by malware.